Run. Hide. Fight. Procedure

 As a last resort, and only when your life is in imminent danger, attempt to disrupt and/or incapacitate the active shooter by:

 - Acting as aggressively as possible against him/her

 - Committing to your actions

 Some descriptions and content on Run.
 Hide.
 Fight. are taken directly from the Department of Homeland Security for how to properly respond in an active shooter or attacker situation.
-Full DHS text is available here.
+Read the full DHS text.